scottooi/zabbix-docker-scripts/README.md

 # zabbix-docker-scripts
-Scripts for my Zabbix in Docker tutorial on Medium
+Scripts for a Zabbix in Docker tutorial on Medium